davidhalter/parso/docs/docs/usage.rst

 Utility
 -------

-There are some utility functions that
+|parso| also offers some utility functions that can be really useful:

 .. autofunction:: parso.parse
 .. autofunction:: parso.split_lines
 .. autofunction:: parso.python_bytes_to_unicode